aplteam/Tatin/docs/TatinUserSettings.md

 * If you have a roaming profile, and you use different computers but expect the same environment no matter which PC you are actually using.

-* You computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.
+* Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.

    You could still use the default location, but because that location is user specific, every user would have its own user settings file, which is something you might or might not want to avoid.